EC-Nordbund/gotenberg/README.md

 ```

 ## Note
 Most of this API is created just by looking at the docs at https://gotenberg.dev/ so feel free to report any bugs or missing options!
+This is a alpha version!

+## Roadmap
+- [ ] helpers for handling response (also for zip return!)
+- [ ] add tests